Notice: This page requires JavaScript to function properly.

 • Resize images to the appropriate size.
 Resize images to the size they will be displayed on the web page rather than uploading large images and resizing them using HTML or CSS;

 • Use appropriate file formats.
-Generally, we use JPEGs for photographs, PNGs for graphics, and images with transparency.
+Generally, JPEGs are used for photographs, PNGs for graphics, and images with transparency.
 Avoid larger BMP or TIFF files;

 • Compress images.
 There is a huge amount of online tools which can compress images without compromising quality.
 Do it before uploading images to the website.